Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 ### Refresh Tokens

-To retrieve a Refresh Token, send a POST request to the same URL `https://stage.rippling.com/api/o/token/` with basic auth and the following query parameters.
+To retrieve a Refresh Token, send a POST request to the same URL `https://stage.rippling.com/api/o/token/` with basic auth and the following form parameters.

 | Refresh Query Parameters | Description                          |
 | ------------------------ | ------------------------------------ |